rnowotniak/bannersbroker/README.md

 _**CAUTION**: I do **NOT** recommend nor discourage anyone investing their money in BannersBoker.
-The presented scientific model and simulation software have been written in truly objective and neutral point of view.
+The presented scientific model and simulation software have been written in truly **objective and neutral point of view**.
-Clearly, **it is possible to make big money with BannersBroker very quickly** (as of winter 2012).
+Clearly, it is possible to make big money with BannersBroker very quickly (as of winter 2012).
-However, be aware that **there are numerous strong premises that BannersBroker is a [Ponzi scheme](http://en.wikipedia.org/wiki/Ponzi_scheme)**.
+However, be aware that there are numerous strong premises that BannersBroker is a [Ponzi scheme](http://en.wikipedia.org/wiki/Ponzi_scheme).
 Make conscious and wise decision!_

 In August 2012, I created a mathematical model (based on discrete dynamical system) and the simulator software for account management in BannersBroker (BB). --